 Facts and Figures

-Devens phase I construction was completed in 2009.
-It was Bristol-Myers Squibb’s largest capital investment in its history – $750 million – and helped signal the company’s transformation into a next-generation biopharmaceutical company.
+- Devens phase I construction was completed in 2009.
+It was Bristol-Myers Squibb’s largest capital investment in its history – $750 million – and helped signal the company’s transformation into a global biopharmaceutical company.

 Community and Social Progress

-The Devens Facility supported Ayer Public School System Science Program
+- The Devens Facility supported the Ayer Public School System Science Program

-BMS Devens employees supported a local shelter than runs a housing facility for women with children in Devens, MA.
+- Bristol-Myers Squibb Devens employees supported a local shelter that runs a housing facility for women with children in Devens, MA.